teampat/express-api-template/README.md

 ### Note on Database Drivers
 All database drivers (SQLite, MySQL/MariaDB, PostgreSQL) work seamlessly with Bun thanks to its Node.js compatibility layer.

+### Note on Testing
+This project uses Jest for testing, which runs efficiently through Bun using `bun run test`.
+While Bun has its own built-in test runner, we use Jest for:
+- **Compatibility**: Extensive mocking capabilities with existing test suite
+- **Ecosystem**: Rich Jest ecosystem and plugins
+- **Migration**: Easy migration path for existing Node.js projects
+- **Features**: Comprehensive testing features like coverage reports

 ## 📚 API Documentation